DeepLabCut/DeepLabCut/README.md

         URL = {https://www.biorxiv.org/content/early/2018/10/30/457242},
         eprint = {https://www.biorxiv.org/content/early/2018/10/30/457242.full.pdf},
         journal = {bioRxiv}
         }

 ## License:

 This project is licensed under the GNU Lesser General Public License v3.0.
 Note that the software is provided "as is", without warranty of any kind, express or implied.
-If you use this code or data, please [cite us!](https://www.nature.com/articles/s41593-018-0209-y).
+If you use the code or data, please [cite us!](https://www.nature.com/articles/s41593-018-0209-y).

 # News (and in the news):

+- Oct 2019: DLC 2.1. released with lots of updates.
+In particular, a Project Manager GUI, MobileNetsV2, and augmentation packages (Imgaug and Tensorpack).
+For detailed updates see [releases](https://github.com/AlexEMG/DeepLabCut/releases)
+- Sept 2019: We published two preprints.
+One showing that [ImageNet pretraining contributes to robustness](https://arxiv.org/abs/1909.11229) and a [review on animal pose estimation](https://arxiv.org/abs/1909.13868).
+Check them out!
 - Jun 2019: DLC 2.0.7 released with lots of updates.
 For updates see [releases](https://github.com/AlexEMG/DeepLabCut/releases)
 - Feb 2019: DeepLabCut joined [twitter](https://twitter.com/deeplabcut) [![Twitter Follow](https://img.shields.io/twitter/follow/DeepLabCut.svg?label=DeepLabCut&style=social)](https://twitter.com/DeepLabCut)
 - Jan 2019: We hosted workshops for DLC in Warsaw, Munich and Cambridge.
 The materials are available [here](https://github.com/AlexEMG/DeepLabCut-Workshop-Materials)